awsdocs/amazon-redshift-developer-guide/doc_source/r_LOCK.md

 Optional keyword\.

  *table\_name*
 Name of the table to lock\.
 You can lock more than one table by using a comma\-delimited list of table names\.
-You cannot lock views\.
+You can't lock views\.

 ## Example<a name="example2"></a>